weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 himself, lowering.

 Mrs. Lea, leading him into the ballroom beyond, barely glanced at him.
-"See, the musicians are to sit behind those <span id="calibre_link-245" page-number="184" page-name="Page:There Is Confusion.djvu/190" page-index="190" page-quality="3"
-title="Page:There_Is_Confusion.djvu/190"></span>palms and the piano will be completely banked with flowers.
+"See, the musicians are to sit behind those palms and the piano will be completely banked with flowers.
 I'm expecting the decorators every moment.
 Your men will have to get here very early so as to get behind all this without being seen.
 I want the effect of music instead of